DENTAL OFFICE Advanced SAFETY PROTOCOL – FORT LAUDERDALE, FL

 We recognize times have changed.
 Priorities have shifted.
 Today, nothing is

 more important than the health and safety of our staff and dental patients.

 With this in mind, we are happy to share the 12 additional steps we are taking

-incremental to our normal standards of care that meet or exceed all CDC, OSHA
+in addition to our normal standards of care that meet or exceed all CDC, OSHA

-and ADA guidelines for dental practices.
+and ADA guidelines for dental offices.

-Our goal is to add peace-of-mind to the friendliness and clinical excellence
+Our goal is to add peace of mind to the friendliness and clinical excellence

 you have come to expect.
-Of course, this is part of an on-going commitment
+Of course, this is part of an ongoing commitment

 We are in this together, and we will never underestimate the power of a smile!